rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>&lsquo;UseStored&rsquo; will use the PIN code stored in the memory of the ring scanner, by default &lsquo;12345&rsquo;. &lsquo;PromptUser&rsquo; indicates that the ring scanner should be used to scan 5 alpha numeric barcodes to define the PIN, eg. &ldquo;1&rdquo;, &ldquo;2&rdquo;, &ldquo;3&rdquo;, &ldquo;4&rdquo;, &ldquo;5&rdquo; (for PIN 12345).
-This parameter is not saved permanently on the ring scanner.</p>
+'UseStored' will use the PIN code stored in the memory of the ring scanner, by default '12345'.
+'PromptUser' indicates that the ring scanner should be used to scan 5 alpha numeric barcodes to define the PIN, eg. "1", "2", "3", "4", "5" (for PIN 12345).
+This parameter is not saved permanently on the ring scanner.
 ####Access